ezEngine/docs-src/pages/docs/graphics/meshes/mesh-asset.md

 * `RecalculateNormals`, `RecalculateTangents`: If enabled, information about normals or tangents in the mesh file is ignored, and is instead computed from the vertex data.

-* `NormalPrecision`, `TexCoordPrecision`: These options allow you to choose how precise normals and UV coordinates are represented.
-Leave these at the default, unless you notice precision issues.
+* `HighPrecision`: If enabled, normals, tangents and texture coordinates are stored with higher precision.
+Leave this at the default (disabled), unless you notice precision issues.
 Higher precision means the mesh takes up more RAM on the GPU and is slightly slower to render.

 * `VertexColorConversion`: How to convert the vertex colors during import:
   * `None`: The color values are taken as-is.